cylondata/twister2/docs/docs/guides/first-twister2-app.md

+---
+id: developing_twister2
-# Developing a Twister2 Application
+title: Developing a Twister2 Applications
+sidebar_label: Developing Applications
+---

 This guide walks you through creating a simple application using Twister2.